Classes with a picture icon have images on the class detail page

 Thursday 1:30 pm - 4:30 pm SOLD OUT

-7080 No skills required Simply Fabulous Clothing Design for Rigid Heddle and Other Weavers
+7080 No skills required Weave Simply Fabulous Clothing on a Rigid Heddle or other Loom

 Are you a weaver, or are you thinking about learning to weave and wondering what you can make?
 Explore easy-to-make, stylish clothing designs woven on a 20ā€¯ or wider loom.